Software Alternatives, Accelerators & Startups

 • Screen-free coding for children: the xylophone maze

 And https://codecombat.com, which has been around for a while now.
 I think this paradigm (navigating a character using "move" function invocations) is good but kind of exhausts its usefulness after a while.
 I question whether my daughter learns coding this way or just is playing a turn based top down platformer.
 The most code like thing is when you use 'loops' to have characters repeat sequences of moves.
-I... - Source: Hacker News / about 1 year ago
+I... - Source: Hacker News / over 1 year ago

 • What can I do?